 - Short-sleeved linen tunics

-- Ceremonial cloaks for rituals
+- Ceremonial cloaks used in rituals

-- Transparent overlays during religious festivals
+- Transparent overlays for religious festivals

 Royal Crowns – Power Woven into Form